auranic/Elastic-principal-graphs/README.md

 # Elastic principal graphs
 Matlab implementation of Elastic Principal Graphs (ElPiGraph) method.

+To overview the features of the method, make ElPiGraph working directory, and execute

+     setallpaths;
+     basicCodeTest;

 Basic self-contained formal description of ElPiGraph can be found [here](https://github.com/auranic/Elastic-principal-graphs/blob/master/ElPiGraph_Methods.pdf).

 Principal graphs are graphs that are embedded into a high-dimensional space and minimize the distance to the data points, while maximizing some regular properties.